wkirgsn/deep-pmsm/README.md

 Alternatively, work with this repo directly if you do not intend to import parts of this project into other projects.

 ## Structure
-Data must be available in pmsm/data/input - all results of trainings and predictions are stored in pmsm/data/output.
+Data must be available in *pmsm/data/input* - all results of trainings and predictions are stored in *pmsm/data/output*.
 Specific paths are editable in *pmsm/preprocessing/config.py* though.
 Data formatting is dealt with in *preprocessing/*, while hyper parameter tuning is conducted with utilities from *opt/*.

-Executable python files are located in root package folder.
+Executable python files are located in root package folder *pmsm/*.

 Most configurations can be adjusted in *pmsm/preprocessing/config.py*.